2008 Signal Integrity Seminars

 Quantization Noise

-If the bull ain't stoked it don't matter how good the cowboy,
+If the bull ain't stoked it don't matter how good the cowboy, he ain't gonna get much of a ride.

 I heard this aphorism at our local rodeo this year, after witnessing a particularly disappointing ride by a highly rated rodeo star.
 The bull popped out of the chute, stopped, looked around, and carried his ride straight to the feed pen at the far end of the arena.
 No jumping, no thrashing.
-It did not matter how much the rider kicked and hollered, that bull wanted only one thing—the sweet corn waiting in the feed pen just outside the arena.
+It did not matter how much the rider kicked and hollered, that bull wanted only one thing—the sweetened corn waiting in the feed pen just outside the arena.

 That happens all the time, which is why bull-riding events are scored half for the skill of the rider, and half for the tempestuous nature of the bull.